 Chichester Dam - Dungog

 Located at the top of the Williams River catchment the dam replaced the Walka Water Works at Maitland, which was unable to meet the water demands of a growing industrial region.
-The catchment for Chichester Dam is largely within the Barrington Tops National Park, which is a declared wilderness area.
-As a result it is one of the most pristine catchments in Australia with large areas unaffected by human activity.
+The catchment for Chichester Dam is largely within the Barrington Tops National Park, and as a result it is one of the most pristine catchments in Australia.

 No dogs are allowed so leave the pooch at home.
 All the roads within the site are sealed and can be accessed by coaches.